davidgaya/open_bilrost_cli/README.md

 1/ Create workspace.

-A workspace is the local representation of a project.
+A workspace is the local representation of a project mapped from a github repository.
 This is where assets are updated.

-`bilrost create-workspace test-workspace relative/path/to/folder --organization org_name --project-name test --branch master --description "test workspace"`
+`bilrost create-workspace relative/path/to/folder/to/create organization test master --description "test workspace"`

 2/ Create branch.